BorgOwen/cloudlegends_task/README.md

 Visit: `http://localhost:8080`

----

-## 👨‍💻 Usage

-1. Visit `/register` to create a new user.
-2. Login using the same credentials at `/login`.
-3. Once logged in, you're redirected to `/dashboard`.
-4. You can logout with the link on the dashboard.

----

 ## 🌍 Deploy to AWS EC2 with Terraform

-> **Coming Soon!** You can deploy this app to the cloud using [Terraform](https://www.terraform.io/) and an EC2 user data script that installs Docker, pulls this image from DockerHub, and runs it automatically.
+> You can deploy this app to the cloud using [Terraform](https://www.terraform.io/) and an EC2 user data script that installs Docker, pulls this image from DockerHub, and runs it automatically.

 ---